 The stator and rotor both are excited separately.
 The excitation is the process of inducing the magnetic field on the parts of the motor with the help of an electric current.

-When the rotor starts rotating at their synchronous speed, the prime mover is disconnected to the motor.
+When the rotor starts rotating at its synchronous speed, the prime mover is disconnected from the motor.
 And the DC supply is provided to the rotor because of which the north and south pole develops at their ends

 Main Features of Synchronous Motor